 00/00/79 One Step Beyond/Swan Lake (Magpie)

 Suggs goes AWOL (a Chelsea away day?) so the band go live and instrumental!
-This particular episode of ITV’s groovier answer to BBC’s Blue Peter doesn’t appear to be listed in the official archives so we can only hope it escaped the wrath of the archive wiping police and will turn up some day.
-A member of Madness told me that this was the band’s debut television appearance although another member didn’t have any recollection of it so the mystery deepens.
-Hopefully some confirmation on this soon…
+We can only hope this particular episode of ITV’s groovier answer to BBC’s Blue Peter escaped the wrath of the archive wiping police and that it still exists.
+One member of Madness insists that this was the band’s debut television appearance although others say Top of the Pops got in there first.

 06/09/79 The Prince (Top of the Pops)